lavague-ai/LaVague/docs/index.md

 !!! warning "Disclaimer"

     This project executes LLM-generated code using `exec`.
 This is not considered a safe practice.
 We therefore recommend taking extra care when using LaVague (such as running LaVague in a sandboxed environment)!

+!!! warning "Telemetry"

+    By default LaVague records some basic anonymous values to help us gather data to build better agents and Large Action Models:

+    - Version of LaVague installed
+    - Code generated for each web action step
+    - LLM used (i.e GPT4)
+    - Randomly generated anonymous user ID
+    - Whether you are using a CLI command or our library directly
+    - The URL you performed an action on
+    - Whether the action failed or succeeded
+    - Error message, where relevant
+    - The source nodes (chunks of HTML code retrieved from the web page to perform this action)

+    If you want to turn off telemetry, you can set your `TELEMETRY_VAR` environment variable to `NONE` in your working environment.